alexFickle/sdp/readme.txt

 	on Windows make clean is tested and deletes files. make clean is untested with Linux and currently only displays all files instead of deleting;
 	see Makefile on directions on how to change it once it is tested.
+"target=arm" can be appended to any command to compile the target into a hex file that can be uploaded
+	to the cortex m0 using arm-none-eabi-gcc from https://launchpad.net/gcc-arm-embedded/